gillbobby/tourminator-final/README.md

 # The Tourminator

-## What Is This

 The Tourminator is my computer engineering capstone project.
-It is an autonomous indoor mapping and virtual tour robot built on a Raspberry Pi 4, running ROS Noetic.
+It is an autonomous virtual tour generating robot built on a Raspberry Pi 4 running ROS Noetic on Ubuntu 20.04.
 The robot drives itself around an indoor space, builds a map of the environment using SLAM, navigates autonomously to photo waypoints it calculates on its own, and captures 360 degree photos at each one.
-The end goal is a robot that can walk into a building, map it, and produce everything needed for a virtual tour without any human intervention after the initial launch.
+These photos are then sent to our web server which creates a waypoint-based 360 degree tour without any human intervention after the initial launch.
+This repo holds the code for the physical robot.

 You can watch the final demo here: https://www.youtube.com/watch?v=s-Hn-MnkyMg